villeverkkonen/mtg-database-backend/README.md

 # Magic: The Gathering card database

-## React app backend for searching MtG-cards.
+## React app for searching MtG-cards.

 ### [App in Heroku](https://mtg-card-database.herokuapp.com/)
 ### [Frontend which is build in this backend](https://github.com/villeverkkonen/mtg-database-frontend)